Want to reduce your exhibition stand cost? Read on!

 You may wonder what happens to the crate between shows, these can be either stored at your stand builders’ warehouse or even at your own facility (which will save you on storage fees).
 Having a booth which is built and ready to go has its perks, it means that if you have relevant events which are close to each other (say 1 or 2 weeks) – it means you can literally pack up your booth from your first event and have it ready to ship to the next event location, this is great to maximise your exposure with minimum effort.

-As discussed above, there are several pathways you can take to reduce the cost of your exhibition stand, most of the time it can be as simple as reaching out to your stand builder and discuss with them what your short-term or long-term plans are for the event so they can suggest and propose a relevant solution for you to make the most out of your event in the most cost-efficient way.
-The best way to approach this is to be prepared with list of prioritised goals, what do you want to achieve from attending your event and what do you value most?
-Is it branding, is it ROI, is it to get maximum foot traffic etc.?
+In conclusion, there are several pathways you can take to reduce the cost of your exhibition stand, most of the time it can be as simple as reaching out to your stand builder and discuss with them what your short-term or long-term plans are for the event so they can suggest and propose a relevant solution for you to make the most out of your event in the most cost-efficient way.
 If you are planning to attend an event and are unsure about where to start or how to approach it, why not speak to the industry leaders?
 UCON Exhibitions has been in the industry for over five years offering advise and executing beautiful stands with returning happy clients.
 Speak with one of our team members today!

 Let's Get Started